 - Grapple Move: His second Musou in 7, which also becomes his Type Action in Warriors Orochi 3.

-- Handicapped Badass: And historically once more, Sima Shi was trying to recover from his prior eye surgery.
+- Historically, Sima Shi was trying to recover from his prior eye surgery.
 Despite people's pleas to send someone like Sima Fu on the expedition due to his possible poor health at the time, he (mainly on the suggestions by Fu Jia, but also Wang Su and Zhong Hui of all people) decided to lead his army himself to crush the aforementioned rebellion.

 - Implausible Fencing Powers: He stops Xiahou Ba's BFS midway of its swing with his rapier, and enters a deadlock with him.
 While a common occurrence because of Gameplay and Story Segregation, take note this is done during a cutscene.
 He also wields a sword almost as thin as a rapier as of 7: Empires, but makes more fierce two-handed swings with it.